Corporate Governance

 - SEEK TO UNDERSTAND AND MEET SHAREHOLDER NEEDS AND EXPECTATIONS

-Given the stage of the Company’s development its AGM provides the key opportunity for dialogue with shareholders.
+Given the stage of the Company’s development, its AGM provides the key opportunity for dialogue with shareholders.
 All members of the Board attend the AGM.
 A Notice of AGM is circulated to all shareholders on the register at least 21 days in advance of the AGM.

 The Company does not presently have significant representation from traditional institutional investors.
-However, at an appropriate juncture it will seek to develop this area with the support of its broker Allenby Capital.
+However, at an appropriate juncture it will seek to develop this area with the support of its broker, Allenby Capital.

 Employees